lonycell/grafana.v7/docs/sources/installation/configuration.md

 ## [auth]

-Grafana provides many ways to authenticate users.
+ThingSPIN provides many ways to authenticate users.
 The docs for authentication has been split in to many different pages below.

 ### oauth_state_cookie_max_age